-Together with other impacts of climate change such as warming water and lack of oxygen (hypoxia), acidification threatens the existence of coral reefs and some other marine life.
+Together with other impacts of climate change, such as warming water and ‘dead zones’ caused by lack of oxygen, acidification threatens marine life and the lives and livelihoods that depend on them.
 The cost of losing coral reefs alone could amount to $1 trillion annually by the end of the century.

 How ocean acidification happens